 Taking a staged approach to disclosure

 Sometimes it can be difficult to assist a student without seeking advice or help from someone else at Imperial who has the experience and expertise to help.
-It is usually best to come to an agreement with the tutee about who their information may be shared with.
+It is usually best to come to an agreement with the tutee about who specifically their information may be shared with.
 Even if a tutee is initially reluctant, it is possible for a Personal Tutor to negotiate permission to disclose through raising the tutee's awareness of the short- and long-term advantages and disadvantages of this disclosure.
+Students can find it difficult and unfamiliar to seek help.
+It can be beneficial to explore a tutee's concerns about involving others.
 Where such an agreement has been difficult to reach, we recommend that you confirm it in writing to the tutee.

 There may, however, be a few cases where, despite negotiation, the student refuses to agree to further disclosure.
 Personal Tutors have a duty of reasonable care to their tutees and this must be balanced against the student's right to keep information confidential.
 Personal Tutors are advised to consult with their Senior Tutor or Postgraduate Tutor in such cases.
 The identity of the student can be kept anonymous in these conversations.
 If the decision is reached that further disclosure is essential, it should be kept to the minimum necessary information, including maintaining student anonymity by referring to the student as ‘student X’, for example.
 If it is decided to maintain confidentiality, it is again helpful to confirm this in writing to the tutee and set out clearly the advice that has been given as to the benefits of further disclosure.